Coaxial Cable vs Fiber Optic: A Comprehensive Analysis

 Unlike coax cable internet, fiber optics offer symmetrical upload and download speeds since they don't suffer from the same bandwidth-sharing issues as coaxial cables.
 This makes them ideal for businesses that use a lot of data or rely on cloud computing services.

-Coaxial Cables vs. Fiber Optic Cables: Compared
+Coaxial Cables vs Fiber Optic Cables: Comparison

 When selecting the best cable infrastructure for business internet, both coaxial and fiber optic cables have their unique benefits.
 Here's a breakdown of the main factors to consider for your business: